Rethinking Randomized Smoothing from the Perspective of Scalability: Appendix / supplemental material

 \subsection{Randomized Smoothing for Training}

-The idea of incorporating randomized smoothing objectives in adversarial training \cite{b92} roots from the intuition that doing so will result in boosted performance and improved robustness.
-Further, addressing the challenge of training a good base classifier that is accurate and robust when smoothed \cite{b37} led to significantly better results as discussed in this section.
-Salman et al. \cite{b92} consider a smoothed classifier which is a generalization of equation (\ref{eq2}), to soft classifiers, namely, functions $f: \mathbb{R}^d \rightarrow P(y)$ where $P(y)$ is the set of probability distributions over $y$.
-They then train a hard classifier which essentially takes the argmax of the soft classifier, using adversarial examples generated by describing an adversarial attack against the smoothed soft classifier \cite{b112,b113}.
-This results in a boosted empirical robustness and substantially improved certifiable robustness using the certification method of Cohen et al. \cite{b1}.
-Feng et al. \cite{b37} improved upon this by deriving a new regularized risk in which the regularization can 'adaptively encourage' the training of the base classifier.
-Specifically, they proposed ADRE (ADaptive Radius Enhancing regularizer), which penalizes examples misclassified by the smoothed classifier while encouraging the certified radius of the correctly classified examples.
+The idea of incorporating randomized smoothing objectives in adversarial training (\cite{b92}) roots from the intuition that doing so will result in boosted performance and improved robustness.
+Further, addressing the challenge of training a good base classifier that is accurate and robust when smoothed led to significantly better results (\cite{b37}). \cite{b92} consider a smoothed classifier which is a generalization of equation (\ref{eq2}), to soft classifiers, namely, functions $f: \mathbb{R}^d \rightarrow P(y)$ where $P(y)$ is the set of probability distributions over $y$.
+They then train a hard classifier which essentially takes the argmax of the soft classifier, using adversarial examples generated by describing an adversarial attack against the smoothed soft classifier (\cite{b112} and \cite{b113}).
+This results in a boosted empirical robustness and substantially improved certifiable robustness using the certification method of \cite{b1}. \cite{b37} improved upon this by deriving a new regularized risk in which the regularization can 'adaptively encourage' the training of the base classifier.
 It is computationally efficient and can be implemented in parallel with other empirical defense methods, under standard (non-adversarial) and adversarial training schemes.
-They also designed a new certification algorithm, T-CERTIFY, that can leverage the regularization effect to provide tighter robustness and lower bounds that hold high probability.
-Alfarra, Motasem, et al. \cite{b15} challenged these attack-dependent and time costly adversarial training techniques \cite{b1,b92} by introducing an algorithm called MACER, which learns robust models without using adversarial training.
-More specifically, they break the standard training loss into two subsequent losses: a standard cross-entropy loss and a hinge-based loss function applied to the robust radius.
-A modified version of the original randomized smoothing obtains the robust radius.
-Since it is a non-differentiable method, to make it differentiable, they take expectation over the probability scores each time a noisy sample is passed through the model and then take the maximum over all the classes.
-It is observed that MACER also outperforms Feng, Huijie, et al. \cite{b37} by a significant margin in terms of Certified top-1 accuracy on CIFAR-10 at various $l_2$ radii.
+They also designed a new certification algorithm, T-CERTIFY, that can leverage the regularization effect to provide tighter robustness and lower bounds that hold high probability. \cite{b15} challenged these attack-dependent and time costly adversarial training techniques (\cite{b1} and \cite{b92}) by introducing an algorithm called MACER, which learns robust models without using adversarial training.
+It outperforms \cite{b37} by a significant margin in terms of Certified top-1 accuracy on CIFAR-10 at various $l_2$ radii.
 On Imagenet, however, the latter gives better accuracy.